TOM ADAMS. PETER BLAKE. BERNARD COHEN.

 So, literally, these everyday objects became a new platform from which to exhibit their art – and that’s now considered by many art historians to be a defining feature of Pop Art.

-Marden Hill became a cultural oasis for a new generation of free spirits of the day. - including Ted Hughes, Sylvia Plath, Bernard Cohen, Pam Gems, Michael White, Robyn Denny and Michael Andrews.
+Marden Hill became a cultural oasis for a new generation of free spirits including Ted Hughes, Sylvia Plath, Bernard Cohen, Pam Gems, Michael White, Robyn Denny and Michael Andrews.
 Some put down roots, others drifted in and out.

-The 50's turned into the 60's and a steady stream of musicians drifted in to join the party - including , Donavan, Long John Baldry, Paul Kossoff and various members of Traffic.
-While Mick Jagger (still at LSE at the time) and Jimi Hendrix popped in, a young Rod Stewart spent a summer. it's said he wrote 'Maggie May' and first met best friend Ronnie Woods there.
+at the time) and Jimi Hendrix popped in, a young Rod Stewart spent a summer.
+It's said he wrote 'Maggie May' and first met best friend Ronnie Wood there.
 Clothes designer Ossie Clark dropped in when he was dropping out.
-Ken Russell wanted to use the house as the location for 'Women in Love' but they turned him down as they didn't want to draw attention to their bohemian bolt hole.
+Ken Russell wanted to use the house as the location for 'Women in Love' but they turned him down as they didn't want to draw attention to their bohemian bolthole.

-Born in London in 1933, Bernard Cohen studied at the Slade School of Fine Art from 1951-1954, rose to prominence in the 1960s and returned in 1988 as the renowned school’s Professor and Director and hugely inspirational teacher.
+Born in London in 1933, Bernard Cohen studied at the Slade School of Fine Art from 1951-1954, rose to prominence in the 1960s and returned to Slade in 1998 as the renowned school’s Professor and Director and hugely inspirational teacher.

 Exhibited widely throughout his long career, he has ten paintings in the Tate Gallery’s permanent collection.
-His first solo exhibition Flowers was in 1998 and in 2007 the Tate hosted ‘Bernard Cohen: Paintings from the Sixties’, focusing on a key period in Cohen’s artistic development and another celebration of his oeuvre, ‘Work of Six Decades’ followed in 2009. celebrated his career by bringing together a selection of key works accompanied by a comprehensive book.
+His first solo exhibition Flowers, was in 1998, and in 2007, the Tate hosted ‘Bernard Cohen: Paintings from the Sixties'.
+This focussed on a key period in Cohen's artistic development and another celebration of his oeuvre, 'Work of Six Decades', followed in 2009 and celebrated his career. celebrated his career by bringing together a selection of key works accompanied by a comprehensive book.

 Robyn Denny (British 1930-2014)